gmarpons/Crisp/README.md

 Some rules need a second step (those that rely on alias analysis information):

-    clang++ -cc1                                                      \
+    $LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang++ -cc1                       \
       -load $CRISP_INSTALL_ROOT/lib/crispclang.so                     \
       -add-plugin crisp-clang -plugin-arg-crisp-clang SomeHICPPrules  \
       -emit-llvm hicpp_3_4_2.cpp

+    $LLVM_OBJ_ROOT/$BUILD_MODE/bin/opt -analyze                       \
-    opt -load $CRISP_INSTALL_ROOT/lib/crispllvm.so                    \
+      -load $CRISP_INSTALL_ROOT/lib/crispllvm.so                      \
       -crisp-mod -crisp-rules-file SomeHICPPrules                     \
-      -analyze -basicaa hicpp_3_4_2.ll > /dev/null
+       -basicaa hicpp_3_4_2.ll > /dev/null

-The first command is the same shown before for example file `hicpp_3_4_2.cpp`.
+The first command is the same shown before, but applied to example file `hicpp_3_4_2.cpp`.
 The second command runs the optimization and analysis tool of LLVM, and executes an analysis pass for rule validation based on alias analysis.
 The precision of rule checkers depends on the sophistication of the alias analysis used. `-basicaa` enables a simple alias analysis algorithm.
+Other useful alias analysis implementations require installing loadable modules distributed separately.
 The command takes as input a `.ll` file generated in the previous step.